To see young girls become women of integrity in the society.

 The central device, a sword encircled by a crown of thorns, recalls at once the Institute’s chief patron saint, King Louis IX of France and his part in the Crusades; it was he who recovered the crown of thorns from the Saracens and housed it in the Sainte‑Chapelle, Paris.

-A fleur‑de‑lis,
+A fleur‑de‑lis

 Opposite the tower is a fleur‑de‑lis, emblem of the Kings of France, recalling the Congregation’s French origin.
 According to an old tradition, the use of this heraldic device began in the reign of France’s first Christian King, Clovis I, for whom it represented the lily given him by an angel at his baptism.